wso2/cellery-katacoda/cellery/pet-store/step4.md

 You can view the status of Pet store frontend Cell deployment by running
 `cellery status pet-fe`{{execute}}

-Once it's ready you can click Web Cell tab to open the Frontend web cell in your browser.
+You can view the auto generated cell diagram by clicking **Docs View** button above the terminal